 Clinical Research Coordinator

 How long have you been at Regeneris?
-1 year
+Almost 3 months

 What are your day to day job duties in relation to Regeneris clinical research?
-Conduct clinical trials for pharmaceutical studies from start-up through close-out.
+The day to day responsibilities include conducting clinical trials and supporting patients through the process.

 Clinical Research Coordinator